 The following topics describe some of the customization options most commonly used for Lombardi Coaches.
-If the need arises to directly alter XSL or JS files, you should be aware of the implications of making such changes as described in Best practices for Coach customizations.

 Adding custom images to a Coach

 Coaches can include corporate branding and other graphic customizations.
 When you need to add custom images, add the necessary files to your process application as managed assets.
 See Managing external files for more information.
 When you add an image as a managed file, you can simply drag the image from the library in the Designer to the design area of an open Coach.
 Using this method, your images are included when you install snapshots of process applications on servers in test, production, or other environments.